How do you love an unbelieving husband? God has called us to even love a non Christian husband. Here is some encouragement for you.

 You may choose to hold your tongue, but scowling at your husband or rolling your eyes at him when he does something sinful isn’t going to convict him of his sin or draw him to the Savior.
 You don’t want to communicate that your love for Jesus makes you look down your nose at everything he says or does.

 Sometimes we can be tempted to be passive aggressive and try to play game with our husband.

 Having a “quiet” spirit does not mean giving your husband the cold shoulder every time he doesn’t walk according to Word of God.
 That’s not very “gentle.”

 When your husband says he doesn’t want to go to church this week or he argues with you about a biblical topic, don’t pout or give the silent treatment in response.
-God has called you to be a wife in your husband’s life, not the Holy Spirit.
-Besides, the Holy Spirit convicts of sin, but he never lays a manipulative guilt trip on anyone.
+God has called you to be a wife in your husband’s life, not to be his Holy Spirit.
+Besides, the Holy Spirit job is to convict of sin, but he never lays a manipulative guilt trip on anyone.

 We also need to guard our tongue and attitude when we are talking about our husband to other people, even other Christians.
 Don’t use your small group’s prayer time to air your husband’s dirty laundry.
 Don’t tell all your friends about his every fault and spiritual shortcoming.
 Don’t tell your children about how sinful their daddy is (hey, we’re all sinners).

 It is good to have one or two godly women who you can confide in and glean wisdom from.
 You may want to open up to them in private, knowing they’ll pray for you and encourage you in your difficult situation.

 Your best friend’s husband isn’t a saint.
 Neither is your pastor, your small group leader, or that godly man you see at church every week.
 Every man (and woman, for that matter) is a sinner and has his faults.